Kit Rae Fantasy Art logo

 Nylon sheaths, for Kit's throwers and axes, can be cleaned with a damp cloth, or if they become extremely soiled can be washed with water and soap.
 Let air dry.
 Leather scabbards should be kept away from damp or wet environments.
 These should also only be cleaned with a damp cloth.
 If the leather cracks over time if can be repaired or maintained with mink oil or leather cream (not polish).
 Follow the instructions for the specific product you intend to use.
 Some scabbard parts are genuine leather and some recycled leather, depending on the construction, so always test a small area first before treating.

-BLADE TANG CONSTRUCTION
+BLADE TANG CONSTRUCTION and SHARPENING

 STAINLESS STEEL BLADE TANGS AND BLADE EDGES